adubois/adubois.github.io/_posts/2016-01-16-start-with-git.md

 and even microkernel binaries.
 If you want to use Git, as I
 [now do](https://adubois.github.io/howto/2016/01/17/create-github-blog), here
-are the steps required to get started.
+are the steps required to get started

  * Install
  * Configure
- * Create a Github repository
+ * Create Github repository
- * Create a local clone
+ * Create local clone

 This post is based on: